-Foursquare was probably the first entertainment startup to introduce location-based services to the mass-market customer.
-Today, with Pokémon GO fueling a wave of augmented reality game app ideas, startups with a location-based touch got back into the spotlight.
-What location-based ideas can be used to enhance your app or fuel your startup ?
+Foursquare was probably the first entertainment startup to introduce location-based services to the mass-market.
+Later on, Pokémon GO was fueling a wave of augmented reality game app ideas, startups with a location-based touch got back into the spotlight.
+What location-based apps ideas can enhance your software solution or fuel your startup ?
 Let’s find out!

-Location-based apps/location-aware apps are apps that offer various services depending on user’s location as identified using GPS or data from the cell tower and Wi-Fi.
-There’re several types of this kind of services out there:
+Location-based services apps/location-aware apps are the applications that offer various services depending on the user’s location as identified using GPS or data from the cell tower and Wi-Fi.
+There’re several types of services out there:

 1. Location-based search for various services and places: restaurants, time tables for public transport, health professionals.
 For example, Zomato location app lets you view menus, photos and reviews for restaurants nearby which is handy if you’re looking for a place to eat in a new city:

 2. Sending push-notifications (sometimes called drop-messages): various loyalty program apps and apps that allow to earn points that can be exchange for discounts or gift сertificates.
 It’s almost like location-based messaging app Momo from China but for brands.